Lab 2 Landsat Image Classification in ArcGIS Pro

 Step 5: Under the “Analysis” ribbon select the “Tools” option.
 The geoprocessing window should appear in the search box type “Reclassify” and select the option with “(Spatial Analyst Tools)” beside it.

-Step 6: Select the NDVI band arithmetic raster layer that you produced from Task 1.
+Step 6: Select the NDVI band arithmetic raster layer that you saved from Step 4.
 Reclassify the NDVI values so that values greater than or equal to 0.3 have a new value of 1 and all others have a value of NODATA.
 Under “Output Raster” save the file as “ndvi_threshold.tif” and run the tool.

 Task 2: Unsupervised Image Classification